Trust

 Delete anytime

-Delete a conversation, a pack, all private memory, or your whole account.
+Delete a conversation, private memory, or your whole account.
 Deletion removes public visibility immediately.

 Redaction before publishing